Kraftland/portable/doc/packager/01-cli-arguments.md

 `--actions debug-shell`: Start a debugging bash shell inside the sandbox.
 This works regardless whether the app is running.

+`--actions stat`: Shows statistics of a running application.

 Arguments for the application can be passed by putting your arguments in the end of the list of arguments and separate it with `--`